LieutenantCobretti1998/Omnifood-portfolio-project/README.md

 # Omnifood Portfolio Project

+you can look for final product here -> https://omnifood-aakarsh.netlify.app/

 ## Purpose
 This is a Portfolio Project for my employees and also for the checking progress mark of my IT path